 It’s a ritual I’ve become accustomed to when leaving for the airport.

 I probably look after my drone better than I do myself.
-I’ve got a hard-shell backpack for it, and it goes with me on the plane as carry on.
+I’ve got a hard-shell backpack for it, and it goes with me on the plane as a carry-on.
 This way, I can always see it, and it’s not being chucked around by baggage handlers.

 I’ve taken my drone to the USA, Portugal, Spain, Iceland, and all over the UK.